andrew/ultimate-awesome/README.md

 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-fake-audio-detection](https://github.com/john852517791/awesome-fake-audio-detection) - A list of tools, papers and code related to Fake Audio Detection.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.
-- [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
 - [awesome-pubdev](https://github.com/polilluminato/awesome-pubdev) - A curated list of awesome packages on pub.dev.
 - [awesome-blinks](https://github.com/solana-developers/awesome-blinks) - Awesome Blinks and Solana Actions - Looking for Blink ideas?
 Check out the Ideas discussion board too.